vulnbreave/Shell-scripting/README.md

 Welcome !  , In this repo you'll learn the essentials and the most fundumentals of shell scripting/bash script .

+Feel free to clone this repo and commit changes or do whatever you want .

 > What is a bash scripting?